BIG-MAP/Demo-BatteryDataSemanticSearch/README.md

     * The Battery Archive datasets
 2. We structured the metadata into a document store, i.e. a list of JSON objects, each with a unique identifier, and a set of key:value pairs describing the metadata.
 Example `"UUID_123_456":{"CRate": 0.5, "Anode": "Graphite",...}`
 3. We mapped the metadata keys to ontological concepts defined in the BattINFO ontology, example `"Anode": "BattINFO#PositiveElectrode"`.
-4. We mapped the metadata keys to their unique identifiers using the parthood relationin EMMO.
+4. We mapped the metadata keys to their unique identifiers using the parthood relation in EMMO.
 5. We built a graph database, including the BattINFO concepts, the metadata keys, and all their mappings.
 6. We developed code to query the graph database using the RDFLIB API.
 7. We developed a Graphical User Interface to demonstrate the search graphically.
 In the GUI the user selects one or more ontology concepts, and the software retreives the datasets mapped to these ontological concepts.

 ## How to use
 * Install the packages in the `./requirements.txt` file.
-We reccomend using a virtual environment manager.
+We recommend using a virtual environment manager.
 * In the command line run `streamlit run ./gui/app.py`.
 The graphical user interface should appear in the browser.

 **Note:** The battery archive has ended the support to download the datasets, so some of the URLs in the results might not resolve.